DownToEarthAstronomy/D2EA_Shield_tester/GoShieldTester/README.md

 alternative.

 We need a way of figuring out the best combination of generator and shield boosters for situational scenarios.
-The original Powershell version is fairly slow, and thus might discourage someone from running the tool when they change ships or combat scenarios.
+The original Powershell version is groundbreaking research, but is fairly slow, and thus might discourage some from running the tool when they change ships or combat scenarios.

-For example, you're mining and looking for maximum survivability, or you're fighting Thargoid Interceptors, and looking for maximum absolute damage protection.
-Or you're fighting NPCs in combat zones.
-All of these require slightly different loadouts.
+For example, you might want to change between mining to fighting Thargoid Interceptors or NPCs in combat zones.
+All of three scenarios require slightly different loadouts.

-This tool helps you quickly find the best loadout for your scenario.
+This tool helps you quickly find the best starting loadout for your scenario.
 Even the lengthiest run of the Go port with 8 boosters and all booster variants takes less than 5 seconds on a modern i7 processor, and most common ship loadouts take less than a second.

+## Improvements to these tools

+In a comment to the original D2EA video, Kaethena listed a few limitations and scenarios that you should read to understand that these tools are a good starting point, but possibly not the ending point for your shield loadouts.
+There are a lot of situations where a more generalist loadout might help you more than a max survivability loadout from this tool.
+YMMV.

 # Building